wesleydonk/update/README.md

 ## Install

+First of all, make sure to have an authorization token for the repo.
+For more info, check the docs of Jitpack (https://jitpack.io/docs/PRIVATE/)

-Start by adding the dependencies to the app build.gradle file
+Whenever the authentication is setup of Jitpack, add the dependencies to the app build.gradle file
 ```
 implementation "com.wesleydonk.update:update-core:1.0.0"
 implementation "com.wesleydonk.update:update-storage-room:1.0.0"